Rob Mariano

 Robert Carlo Mariano (born December 25, 1975), known by the nickname Boston Rob, is an American television personality, known for appearing in the CBS reality show Survivor.
-He placed 10th in the show's 4th season Survivor: Marquesas, finished as the runner up to his eventual wife Amber Brkich in the show's 8th season Survivor: All-Stars, came in 13th place in the show's 20th season Survivor: Heroes vs. Villains, won the show's 22nd season Survivor: Redemption Island, returned for the show's 39th season Survivor: Island of the Idols as a mentor for the new players alongside Sandra Diaz-Twine, and came in 17th place in the show's 40th season Survivor: Winners at War.
-He is the first contestant to appear on Survivor 6 times, and play 5 times.
-He also competed on The Amazing Race twice alongside his wife, where they placed 2nd and 8th.
+He placed tenth in the show's fourth season Survivor: Marquesas, finished as the runner-up to his eventual wife Amber Brkich in the show's eighth season Survivor: All-Stars, came in 13th place in the show's 20th season Survivor: Heroes vs. Villains, and won the show's 22nd season Survivor: Redemption Island.
+He returned for the show's 39th season Survivor: Island of the Idols as a mentor for the new players alongside Sandra Diaz-Twine.
+He competed for a 5th time, coming in 17th place in the show's 40th season Survivor: Winners at War.
+Mariano is the first contestant to compete on Survivor five times.

+He also competed on other reality shows, including on The Amazing Race twice alongside his wife (The Amazing Race 7 and The Amazing Race 11: All-Stars), as well as Deal or No Deal Island and The Traitors 3.

 Personal life

-Mariano was born in Hyde Park, Boston, Massachusetts, and raised in Canton, Massachusetts.
+Mariano was born and raised in Hyde Park, Boston, Massachusetts, until his family relocated to Canton, Massachusetts when he was twelve.
 He is of Italian descent.
-He graduated from Xaverian Brothers High School in 1994, where he played golf and hockey.
+Mariano graduated from Xaverian Brothers High School in 1994, where he played golf and hockey.
 In 1999, Mariano graduated with a Bachelor of Arts degree in psychology from Boston University.
-He made the BU hockey team in 1995 as a freshman, however he declined to play for coach Jack Parker after he was told that he would not receive much ice time.
-At the time he first played Survivor in 2001, he was 25 years old and continuing to coach the hockey team.
+He made the BU hockey team in 1995 as a freshman, but declined to play for coach Jack Parker after he was told that he would not receive much ice time.
+At the time Mariano first played Survivor in 2001, he was 25 years old and continuing to coach the hockey team.

 Mariano began a relationship with fellow reality TV contestant Amber Brkich in 2003, during their time filming Survivor: All-Stars.
-They became engaged on May 9, 2004, during the show's live finale at Madison Square Garden in New York City, and married on April 16, 2005 at Atlantis Paradise Island in The Bahamas.
+They became engaged on May 9, 2004, during the show's live finale at Madison Square Garden in New York City, and married on April 16, 2005, at Atlantis Paradise Island in The Bahamas.
 CBS aired a two-hour special about the wedding, entitled Rob and Amber Get Married, on May 24, 2005.
 After their marriage, Brkich took Mariano's surname, and the couple moved to Pensacola, Florida.
 They have four daughters: Lucia Rose (born July 4, 2009), Carina Rose (born December 10, 2010), Isabetta Rose (born May 5, 2012), and Adelina Rose (born June 20, 2014).
 Their entire family are members of the Catholic Church.

-Mariano is a well-known fan of the Boston Red Sox, Boston Bruins, Boston Celtics, and the New England Patriots.